vazha2000/minesweeper/README.md

 # Minesweeper

-**You can review DEMO version here-** https://oldminesweeper.netlify.app/
+**You can review DEMO version here -** https://oldminesweeper.netlify.app/

 ## Table of contents